 Can We Upgrade the Hotels to four or five star?
 Yes we can … just ask us and we will give you a quote.

 Can we arrive before the trip’s departure date?
-Yes you can just let us know and we can also arrange additional night’s hotels, we will still pick you up from the airport, it’s included in the trip price.
+Yes you can just let us know and we can also arrange additional night’s hotels(At the hotel rate).

 I don’t have time can the trip be shortened?
 Yes, please do send us an email and let us know your time frame, we are more than happy to alter itineraries to suit your riding needs.

 Is the pre-trip ride day in Kathmandu Compulsory?
-Yes we like to enforce this for two reasons, to make sure the riders have the skill set to complete the journey safely and enjoy it and to also check the bikes are all in top working order.
-Also if it looks like we have a big division in rider levels in the group, it allows us to choose to send a support guide to allow the group more freedom.
+Yes, we like to enforce this for two reasons, to make sure the riders have the skill set to complete the journey safely and enjoy it and to also check the bikes are all in top working order.
+Also if it looks like we have a big division in rider skill or fitness levels in the group, it allows us to choose to send a support guide to allow the group more freedom.

 What if I have Trouble Carrying my Bike over Throng La?
 Our porters hired for the trip do not carry your bikes, only your bags, we can hire additional porters in Throng Phedi to help you carry your bike up and over the pass.
 The local fixed rate for this is US$50